OskyRosky/NNA/README.md

 6. Variational Autoencoder (VAE) – probabilistic latent variables for generation.
 7. Adversarial Autoencoder (AAE) – merges AE and GAN principles.
 8. Stacked Autoencoder (SAE) – multiple AEs combined for deep representation.

+Their contribution to neural network evolution is unmistakable.
+They opened the door to architectures that do not simply classify or translate, but understand and recreate the structure of complex data.

+In the next sections, we will explore three central types of autoencoders that shaped this family:

+•	Classic Autoencoder, the foundation of encoder–decoder learning.

+•	Denoising Autoencoder, which learns robust representations under noise.

+•	Variational Autoencoder (VAE), the probabilistic model that introduced generative latent spaces.

+Together, these architectures illustrate how neural networks can learn compressed meaning — the essence of data.

 E. Transformers introduced attention and parallel sequence processing